zammad/zammad-org/src/de/reference/glossary.md

 S/MIME
 : S/MIME is the most widely-supported method for secure email communication.
-  By activating and configuring this integration in Zammad, messages sent from Zammad can be signed and encrypted, depending on the recipient and if the agent made manual adjustments.
+  By activating and configuring this integration in Zammad, outgoing messages can be signed and encrypted and incoming messages can be decrypted and their signature checked.

 SSO
 : Single-sign-on (SSO) allows you to access all your systems and devices with